Green Bay Packers: NFL champions (1936, 1939, 1944)

-The arrival of end Don Hutson from Alabama in 1935 gave Lambeau and the Packers the most-feared and dynamic offensive weapon in the game.
-Credited with inventing pass patterns, Hutson would lead the league in receptions eight seasons and spur the Packers to NFL championships in 1936, 1939 and 1944.
-An iron man, Hutson played both ways, leading the league in interceptions as a safety in 1940.
+The arrival of the end Don Hutson from Alabama in 1935 gave Lambeau and the Packers the most feared and dynamic offensive weapon in the game.
+Credited with inventing pass patterns, Hutson would lead the league in receptions in eight seasons and spur the Packers to NFL championships in 1936, 1939 and 1944.
+An Iron Man, Hutson played both ways, leading the league in interceptions as a safety in 1940.
 Hutson claimed 18 NFL records when he retired in 1945, many of which still stand.
 In 1951, his number 14 was the first to be retired by the Packers, and he was inducted as a charter member of the Pro Football Hall of Fame in 1963.

 After Hutson's retirement, Lambeau could not stop the Packers' slide.
-He purchased a large lodge near Green Bay for team members and families to live.
+He purchased a large lodge near Green Bay for team members and families to live in.
 Rockwood Lodge was the home of the 1946–49 Packers.
 The 1947 and 1948 seasons produced a record of 12–10–1, and 1949 was even worse at 3–9.
 The lodge burned down on January 24, 1950, and insurance money paid for many of the Packers' debts.

 Curly Lambeau departed after the 1949 season.
 Gene Ronzani and Lisle Blackbourn could not coach the Packers back to their former magic, even as a new stadium was unveiled in 1957.
 The losing would descend to the disastrous 1958 campaign under coach Ray "Scooter" McLean, whose lone 1–10–1 year at the helm is the worst in Packers history.

 Vince Lombardi years (1959–1967)

 Former New York Giants assistant Vince Lombardi was hired as Packers head coach and general manager on February 2, 1959.
 Few suspected the hiring represented the beginning of a remarkable, immediate turnaround.
-Under Lombardi, the Packers would become the team of the 1960s, winning five World Championships over a seven-year span, including victories in the first two Super Bowls.
+Under Lombardi, the Packers would become the team of the 1960s, winning five championships over seven years, including victories in the first two Super Bowls.
 During the Lombardi era, the stars of the Packers' offense included Bart Starr, Jim Taylor, Carroll Dale, Paul Hornung (as halfback and placekicker), Forrest Gregg, and Jerry Kramer.
 The defense included Willie Davis, Henry Jordan, Willie Wood, Ray Nitschke, Dave Robinson, and Herb Adderley.

 The Packers' first regular-season game under Lombardi was on September 27, 1959, a 9–6 victory over the Chicago Bears in Green Bay.
 After winning their first three, the Packers lost the next five before finishing strong by sweeping their final four.
 The 7–5 record represented the Packers' first winning season since 1947, enough to earn rookie head coach Lombardi the NFL Coach of the Year.

 The next year, the Packers, led by Paul Hornung's 176 points, won the NFL West title and played in the NFL Championship against the Philadelphia Eagles at Philadelphia.
 In a see-saw game, the Packers trailed by only four points when All-Pro Eagle linebacker Chuck Bednarik tackled Jim Taylor just nine yards short of the goal line as time expired.